 To prepare pupils for the next stage in their education.

 At Bantock we use English to communicate in both written and spoken form.
 We use language to build our view and opinion of the world and our community.
 We believe that developing a love of language in our children is vital in achieving success at school and later in life.
 The exploration and enjoyment of the English language is our priority and we value all its aspects – speaking, listening, reading and writing.
 English is taught daily across the whole school with work appropriately differentiated to match all abilities.
 These sessions may include ‘Talk for Writing’ – where children use model texts in order to adapt and then create their own high quality outcomes.
-Also, skills based sessions – which allow children to enhance their understanding of grammar and punctuation, to then use in sessions where they are taught to develop initial ideas, plan, draft and compose high – quality pieces, before finally, editing and refining their final attempts.
+Also, skills based sessions are taught.
+These allow children to enhance their understanding of grammar and punctuation, to then use in sessions where they are taught to develop initial ideas, plan, draft and compose high – quality pieces, before finally, editing and refining their final attempts.

 Speaking and Listening

 Talking is fundamental to learning.
 Pupils are encouraged to speak clearly, confidently and with expression in order to state their ideas and opinions.
 Just as important is the need to listen carefully to others and respond in appropriate ways.
 At Bantock, pupils are given opportunities in all areas of the curriculum to develop their speaking and listening skills, in paired, group or whole class situations.
 It may be debating whether it is right to destroy the rainforest, or debating the pros and cons of school uniform; from becoming the character of Willie Wonka from Charlie and the Chocolate factory to contributing in assemblies.
 Here at Bantock, we aim to give your child a range of opportunities to develop their ability to speak in a wide range of situations.

 Extra support is given to children with Speaking and Listening difficulties and children with English as an Additional Language are supported as required to enable them to succeed.